Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

-where $\data_{hi}$ and $\tilde{g}(\pars)_{hi}$ are the data the surrogate replacement of the forward model for each QoI and directional component evaluated at $\pars$, and $N_{hi}$ is the number of measured observations for each QoI and directional component: $N_{\text{disp}^{\text{PCA}}} = 5$ and $N_{\text{load}} = 1$---the same for both $X$ and $Y$.
+where $\data_{hi}$ and $\tilde{g}(\pars)^{r}_{hi}$ are the data the surrogate replacement of the forward model for each QoI and directional component evaluated at $\pars$.
+The $r$ superscript for the surrogate output indicates that the full-field displacements were reconstructed from the predicted surrogate model PCA singular values via the process described in Sec.~\ref{sec: dimension reduction}. $N_{hi}$ is the number of measured observations for each QoI and directional component: $N_{\text{disp}} = 1,022$ and $N_{\text{load}} = 1$---the same for both $X$ and $Y$.
 The equivalent likelihood function for the expression in Eqn.~\eqref{eq: data model} is a multivariate normal distribution centered at the surrogate replacement of the forward model with a covariance matrix $\Psi_{hi}$ of size $N_{hi} \times N_{hi}$,

-The observation noise variance is assumed to be independent and identically distributed (i.i.d.) such that $\Psi_{hi} = \psi^{2}_{hi}\mathbb{I}_{N_{hi}}$, where $\mathbb{I}_{N_{hi}}$ is an $N_{hi} \times N_{hi}$ identity matrix and $\psi^{2}_{hi}$ is the observation noise variance---assumed to be known and fixed at $\psi^{2}_{\text{disp}} = 4\mu \text{m}^{2}$ and $\psi^{2}_{\text{load}} = 582.11\,\mbox{N}^{2}$ for both the $X$ and $Y$ directional components.
+The observation noise variance is assumed to be independent and identically distributed (i.i.d.)\ such that $\Psi_{hi} = \psi^{2}_{hi}\mathbb{I}_{N_{hi}}$, where $\mathbb{I}_{N_{hi}}$ is an $N_{hi} \times N_{hi}$ identity matrix and $\psi^{2}_{hi}$ is the observation noise variance---assumed to be known and fixed at $\psi^{2}_{\text{disp}} = 4${\textmu}m\textsuperscript{2} and $\psi^{2}_{\text{load}} = 582.11\,\mbox{N}^{2}$ for both the $X$ and $Y$ directional components.
 The value chosen for the load measurement noise equates to a standard deviation of approximately 0.05\% of the highest expected force at the final load step predicted from simulations with a nominal set of parameters.
-Likewise, the value chosen for the displacement measurement noise mimics the expected noise of DIC displacement measurements, based on an assumed DIC noise of 0.05~px (typical of a well-controlled DIC measurement in a laboratory environment), a field-of-view of 100~mm, and a 5~MP camera with resolution of $2048 \times 2448$~px\textsuperscript{2}.
-Note, the experimental noise variance for the displacement was defined in the field space and then transformed to account for the linear transformation of the displacement field via PCA, $\Psi_{\text{disp}^{\text{PCA}},i} = V^{*T}_{i}\Psi_{\text{disp},i}V^{*}_{i}, \, i \in [X,Y]$---additional details on this transformation may be found in \ref{random_variable_transformation.app}.
+Likewise, the value chosen for the displacement measurement noise mimics the expected noise of DIC displacement measurements, based on an assumed DIC noise of 0.05~px (typical of a well-controlled DIC measurement in a laboratory environment), a field-of-view of 100~mm and a 5~MP camera with resolution of $2048 \times 2448$~px\textsuperscript{2}.
 The likelihood is written as a product over the 4 data sets contained in $\data$ (load and displacement for the $X$ and $Y$ directional components) under the assumption of independence,